pingcap/docs-cn/dm/dm-best-practices.md

 > **Note:**
 >
 > When you migrate and merge MySQL shards, if you have configured filter rules in the data source, you must make sure that the rules match between the data source and the migration task.
-If they do not match, it may cause the issue that the migration task can not receive incremental data for a long time.
+If they do not match, it may cause the issue that the migration task cannot receive incremental data for a long time.

 #### Use the relay log